sequenceiq/slider/src/site/md/building.md

     tar -xvf accumulo-1.6.0-SNAPSHOT-bin.tar
     popd

 ## Testing

-The hbase tarball needs to be unzipped somewhere and defined for Hoya to pick up
+### Configuring Hoya to locate the relevant artifacts

 You must have the file `src/test/resources/hoya-test.xml` (this is ignored by git), declaring where HBase is: